Legionella pneumophila: Prevalence

-L. pneumophila is the primary causative organism for Legionnaires disease, responsible for over 90% of cases within the United States.
+L. pneumophila is the primary causative organism for Legionnaires‘ disease, responsible for over 90% of cases within the United States.
 Roughly 2 out of 100,000 people are infected each year in the European Union (EU), with an infection rate of approximately 5 per 100,000 in Italy.
 The highest reported amount of cases in the US, EU, and Italy have been among men over the age of 50.
 L. pneumophila often infects individuals through poor quality water sources.
-Approximately 20% of reported Legionnaires disease cases come from healthcare, senior living, or travel facilities that have been exposed to water contaminated with L. pneumophila.
+Approximately 20% of reported Legionnaires’ disease cases come from healthcare, senior living, or travel facilities that have been exposed to water contaminated with L. pneumophila.
 There may also be an increased risk of contracting L. pneumophila from private wells, as they are often unregulated and not as rigorously disinfected as municipal water systems.
-Several large outbreaks of Legionnaire's Disease have come from public hot tubs due to the temperature range of the water being ideal for the bacteria's growth.
+Several large outbreaks of Legionnaires’ Disease have come from public hot tubs due to the temperature range of the water being ideal for the bacteria's growth.

-Image shows x-rays of the lungs that depicts a case of Pneumonia caused by L. pneumophila.
+Image shows x-rays of the lungs that depicts a case of pneumonia caused by L. pneumophila.

-Legionnaires disease gained globally recognition after an outbreak in 1976 at a hotel in Philadelphia, Pennsylvania.
+Legionnaires’ disease gained globally recognition after an outbreak in 1976 at a hotel in Philadelphia, Pennsylvania.
 The causative agent of the outbreak was L. pneumophila, which had contaminated the hotel's air conditioning water supply, allowing the microbe to be dispersed within the hotel's environment.
 A prominent mode of transmission for the disease is the inhalation of contaminated water aerosols.
 The outbreak resulted in a total of 182 reported cases and 29 deaths.
 This incident piloted research on the disease causing bacteria, as well as, preventative approaches to contamination.

-More recently, two outbreaks of Legionnaires disease among travelers on two cruise ships between November 2022 and June 2024 were reported by the United States Centers for Disease Control and Prevention (CDC).
+More recently, two outbreaks of Legionnaires’ disease among travelers on two cruise ships between November 2022 and June 2024 were reported by the United States Centers for Disease Control and Prevention (CDC).
 Hot tubs were identified as the likely source and the cruise lines modified their operation by increasing frequency of cleaning and hyperchlorination among other changes.

-Besides Legionnaires disease, L. pneumophila is also responsible for Pontiac fever.
+Besides Legionnaires’ disease, L. pneumophila is also responsible for Pontiac fever.
 Pontiac fever occurs when L. pneumophila is in a non-pneumatic form.
 The first outbreak of Pontiac fever was reported in 1968 in Pontiac, Michigan with approximately 144 cases.
 During the first outbreak, there was a mandatory 48 hour incubation period.
-Common symptoms of Pontiac fever include fever and headaches and the illness itself last between 2-5 days.
-In recent decades, Pontiac fever and Legionnaires disease cases have increased.
+Common symptoms of Pontiac fever include fever and headaches and the illness itself last between 2–5 days.
+In recent decades, Pontiac fever and Legionnaires’ disease cases have increased.

 Using a OneHealth framework is essential to understanding the prevalence of this L. pneumophila.
 This is because its transmission is entirely driven by interactions between humans, water infrastructure, and environmental conditions.
 Since the bacterium naturally persists in freshwater and man-made water systems, the risk of human infection greatly increases when environmental management or public health monitoring breaks down.
 It is because of this interconnectedness that it remains vital that surveillance of water systems and environmental controls are intact and used as clinical detection and treatment.